Dr Ellen Wiles

 English and Creative Writing

 I am a Senior Lecturer in Creative Writing, and a novelist, sound artist, and anthropologist.
-I previously worked as a barrister and as a musician.
-I am regularly invited to speak at festivals and events, and serve on judging panels for literary prizes including the Somerset Maugham Award.
-My personal website is www.ellenwiles.com.
-My literary agent is Laura Macdougall at United Agents.
+I previously worked as a barrister and as a musician, and I have an interdisciplinary approach to arts-led research.
+My personal website is www.ellenwiles.com

-I am the author of four books: two novels and two works of non-fiction.
+I am the author of two novels and two crossover monographs.

 My debut novel, The Invisible Crowd (HQ, 2017), explores human experiences of the immigration and asylum system in the UK.
 It follows Yonas, an Eritrean asylum seeker, on his quest for refugee status in the UK, and it is a polyphonic story, narrated from the points of view of lots of other characters who meet him on his jounry, including his barrister, a bin man who gives him a lift, a home office interviewer, and an artist.
 It was inspired by my own legal work and years of research, and was awarded a Victor Turner Prize for ethnographic writing.